The views expressed by the host on this show documented to be almost always right, 99.6% of the time.

 Yes, sir.

-Listen, the reason I was calling is because I was listening to the show yesterday when um you were talking about the Elena Kagan Supreme Court nomination hearings.
+Listen, the reason I was calling is because I was listening to the show yesterday when you were talking about the Elena Kagan Supreme Court nomination hearings.

-And I really appreciated Tom Coburn's line of questioning because he asked her if if she believed that there are rights that are inherent to us.
+And I really appreciated Tom Coburn's line of questioning because he asked her if she believed that there are rights that are inherent to us.

 And she said she only believed in rights that came from the Constitution and from the laws.

-Well, I you know, I agree with uh Senator Coburn, of course.
+Well, I agree with Senator Coburn.

-You will find that I think the Constitution incorporates the declaration in the ninth and tenth amendments as well.
+You will find that I think the Constitution incorporates the Declaration in the Ninth and Tenth Amendments as well.

-It says Congress shall make no law abridging our freedom of speech and our freedom to uh press and to assemble together our freedom of religion.
+It says Congress shall make no law abridging our freedom of speech and our freedom to press and to assemble together our freedom of religion.

 So what the Constitution does is it's designed to preserve rights and freedoms and liberties that we actually have inherently.

-He doesn't hear a word I'm saying of viewpoint.
+He doesn't hear a word I'm saying.

-They the um belief that the government bestows rights instead that these these are rights that belong to us.
+Instead, these are rights that belong to us.

 The Constitution actually sets out a set of negative liberties, which means it constrains the government from taking our liberties or infringing upon them.

-Look, and I agree with this.
+Look, I agree with this.

-I we've we I agree.
+I agree.

-And as tyrannical oriented authoritarian type leaders, I mean, you don't tell a Hugo Chavez what he can't do.
+And as tyrannical-oriented, authoritarian-type leaders, I mean, you don't tell a Hugo Chavez what he can't do.

-So you have people like Obama, and they want us to believe that their devotion to the government is based on good works and goodwill and justice social and all the other things.
+So you have people like Obama, and they want us to believe that their devotion to the government is based on good works and goodwill and justice, social, and all the other things, when in fact it's just a quest for power.

-So you got a guy like Obama who's no different than Castro in the sense that what do you mean I can't do that?
+So you got a guy like Obama who's no different than Castro in the sense that, what do you mean I can't do that?

-You mean I gotta work under a document that says I can't do this, and I can't do I want a document that says what I can do to people.
+You mean I got to work under a document that says I can't do this and I can't do it.

 And that's what Obama wants.

-And that's what Kagan wants, because that's what Obama wants.
+And that's what Kagan wants because that's what Obama wants.

 A Kagan's a rubber stamp.